devpedrorocha/devpedrorocha/README.md

 # Hi there!
 I'm Pedro Rocha! 👋

 Currently I'm studying Information Systems at Universidade Federal de Santa Catarina (UFSC), in Brazil.
-I'm in my first yeart at College and I hope to learn as much as possible.
+I'm in my first year at College and I hope to learn as much as possible.
 At this moment I'm focused on Web Development.

 <div align="center">
   <a href="https://github.com/devpedrorocha">